 The way a hospital spends its food budget can have profound impact on the production practices used to grow and produce our food, justice for farm workers, animal welfare and local food economies.

 Third-party certifications (such as USDA Organic, Global Animal Partnership, Animal Welfare Approved, and others), as well as USDA, approved label claims (such as “no antibiotics ever”) enable consumers to have confidence in the production practices behind our food.
 Meaningful certifications and labels can identify: sustainable production practices such as regenerative agriculture, antibiotic stewardship, and sustainable fishing.

 Creating thriving, local food systems improves community health and community wealth.
 Hospitals can use their purchasing power, nutrition knowledge, and community connections as anchor institutions to grow and support resilient communities from within and outside of the hospital walls.

-- Sustainable food definitions checklist - Learn which third-party certifications and label claims protect and promote human and environmental health.
+- Healthier food purchasing standards - Learn which third-party certifications and label claims protect and promote human and environmental health.